chatternet/conversely/README.md

 ## TODO

-- in AccountModal selector, pass getAccountNames to FormatIdName
+- in AccountModal selector, pass getAccountNames to FormatActorName